JadenGeller/CS-81-Project/docs/logs/progress_update3.md

 ### Equatable

 A really annoying thing to deal with is making each and every type equatable in Swift.
 This is especially tedious for enums since you have to use a switch statement to unwrap each type and check if its components are equal.
 Equality checking on our lexed tokens is necessary to build our parser, so I had to spend a lot of time making everything conform to Equatable.

+# Other

+## Swift Style

+The [Swift style guide](https://swift.org/documentation/api-design-guidelines/) was updated to make some major changes.
+A big on is that enum case names are now lowercase.
+I've been following this convention for newly defined types, but I haven't gone back and updated existing types to follow this style.